gkapetanakis/grace/README.md

 ## Repository Contents
 * `bin`: Contains the code of the main executable.
-* `handouts`: Contains a PDF with the project description and the Grace language's specification.
+* `handouts`: Contains a PDF with the project description and the Grace language's specification in Greek.
 * `lib`: Contains the rest of the code (most of the code is here: lexing, parsing, AST and code generation, optimizations).
 * `runtime_lib`: Contains the code for Grace's runtime library, written in C.
 * `sample_programs`: Some sample `.grc` programs that the compiler can compile into executables.